wheelercj/note-splitter/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to note splitter's documentation!
+Welcome to Note Splitter's documentation!
 =========================================

-Note splitter is an application that can split notes in plaintext files (such as .md or .txt files) into multiple smaller files.
+Note Splitter is an application that can split notes in plaintext files (such as .md or .txt files) into multiple smaller files.

 .. toctree::
    :maxdepth: 2